 1. Coastal Ruins of Tulum

-Tulum Archaeological Zone is the most picturesque of the ruins on this list.
-The site sits on the cliffside 12 m (39 ft) above the coast of the Yucatán Peninsula.
-It was once an enclosed Mayan city that served as a major port for the nearby city of Coba.
-Being easily accessible from both land and water made it the perfect trade hub.
+The Tulum Archaeological Zone is arguably the most picturesque of all the Mayan ruins near Tulum.
+Perched on a cliffside 39 ft (12 m) above the turquoise waters of the Caribbean, this ancient site offers breathtaking views of the coastline.
+Once an enclosed Mayan city, Tulum served as a major port for the nearby city of Coba.
+Its strategic location with access by both land and sea, made it a key trade hub for the Mayans.

 How to Get to Tulum